top of page

 Our aim is to be as inclusive as possible and to make our events a celebration of the creative output of artists and makers in North Norfolk.

 The constitution states that 'membership is only open to visual artists and makers, and those whose studio, practice or residence is within the district of North Norfolk’*.
-The official NNDC map can be found here (please let me know if the link gets broken).
-‘Membership is not conditional on any qualitative assessment of a member’s work’.
-In practice our boundaries are more fluid so please don't take this as set in stone.
+The official NNDC map can be found here (please let us know if the link gets broken).
+In practice our boundaries are more fluid providing members can link to an existing Trail in ‘a contiguous line’.

 ‘Membership of the co-operative is effective from the date of payment of one ordinary share valued at £1 and will continue until the member forfeits the share or the organisation is wound up.’